10 Easy Steps to Prepare for a Move

 - Valuation Coverage Options / Moving Insurance (optional)

-- Extra Moving Service Charges (see section on Extra Moving Services that can affect your move price, below)
+- Extra Moving Service Charges (see the section on Extra Moving Services that can affect your move price, below)

 - Professional Packing